 Facial recognition sounds like it belongs in some futuristic sci-fi movie, but it’s more modern than you think.
 Facial recognition software is a system which can recognize specific facial features from video or photographs.
 It was originally used in police efforts but has today become a security measure for electronic devices like our personal phones.

 The rise of facial recognition technology has made it more mainstream than ever!
-It’s only a matter of time before all your devices will be equipped with facial recognition as it becomes the norm.
-This article will explore the rise of facial recognition technology!
+It’s only a matter of time before all your devices will be equipped with it becomes the norm.
+This article will explore the rise of this technology!

-Despite these improvements, facial recognition has had a rocky road to where it is today.
+Despite these improvements, the technology has had a rocky road to where it is today.
 With both 2D and 3D methods of measuring different facial structure, it is hard to create a system which works 100% of the time.
 Today is the first time we are starting to see facial recognition software marketed to the general public.

 In the age of the smartphone, people are looking for the best ways to protect their devices against unwanted attacks.
 We have systems like fingerprints and pin codes, but those are all things that can be breached relatively easily.
 The Samsung Galaxy S8 was the first phone to market facial recognition software for the average consumer.
 The main way this phone protects your identity is by using a system of iris scanning which measures the unique patterns of your eye.
 These iris scans are difficult to replicate, making this one of the safest ways to protect your device.

 The Galaxy S8 also implemented a facial recognition system where you can raise your phone like you’re taking a selfie to unlock your phone through distinguishing facial features.
 This system, however, was found to be less secure since it could be easily fooled by a photograph.